 Why Empires Fall

-Nobody is trying to 'destroy America.'
-But America is destroying itself through debt it can't pay, different groups fighting each other, everyone thinking short-term, and math that simply doesn't work.
+Nobody is trying to ‘destroy America.’
+But America is weakening itself through debt it struggles to manage, competing groups fighting each other, short-term thinking, and math that doesn’t work.

 It's not a conspiracy.
 It's just decline.